Western Illinois University: Macomb Campus

 "Sherwin-Williams likes to hire WIU grads because they are high quality, are hard workers, and are well prepared for the working world." - Catherine Catino, PHR

-Western Illinois University (WIU) is located Macomb, a town of nearly 20,000 in west-central Illinois.
-Recognized as a "Best Midwestern College" by the Princeton Review and one of only 37 public universities ranked top tier "Best Regional University" by U.S. News and World Report, Western Illinois University (WIU) serves more than 13,000 students in the heart of the Midwest through its traditional residential campus in Macomb and its metropolitan, non-residential location in Moline, Illinois.
+Western Illinois University (WIU) is located in Macomb, a town of nearly 20,000 in west-central Illinois.
+Recognized as a "Best Midwestern College" by the Princeton Review and one of only 37 public universities ranked top tier "Best Regional University" by U.S. News and World Report, Western Illinois University (WIU) serves nearly 12,000 students in the heart of the Midwest through its traditional residential campus in Macomb and its metropolitan, non-residential location in Moline, Illinois.
 One of the highlights of recruiting at Western is the ease of navigating a smaller campus, yet having access to thousands of students.

 In addition to the U.S. News and Princeton Review acknowledgments, Western has received The Carnegie Foundation's Community Engagement Classification because of the University's commitment to service learning, and for three consecutive years, GI Jobs Magazine has designated WIU as a "Military Friendly School."